Ratstail91/Shakespeare/notes.md

 As the trio sit on a set of badly held together benches, their eyes - and their minds - wander towards the group of girls preforming some kind of jumping task at the other end of the field.

-Actually, you notice quite a few members of the boys running group are watching the girls.
+Actually, you notice quite a few members of the boys' running group are watching the girls.

 Aiko is next up for her high jump.